 THE ATONEMENT.-By J. H. Waggoner.
-Third edition, revised and enlarged, 368 pages,
+Third edition, revised and enlarged, 368 pages.

-And examination of the remedial system in the light of nature and revelation.
-This work is a critical and exhaustive treatise on the plan of salvation as revealed in the Scriptures, showing its harmony with the principles of justice and mercy, its consistency with reason, and its final results as affecting the destiny of the human race.
+An examination of the remedial system in the light of nature and revelation, work is a critical and exhaustive treatise on the plan of salvation as revelation.
+This ures, showing its harmony with the principles of justice and mercy, its consistency with reason, and its final results as affecting the destiny of the human race.

 THE SANCTUARY AND 2300 DAYS of Dan.
 8:14.
 By Uriah Smith.
-852 pages, 12 mo., cloth, \$1.00.
+352 pages, 12 mo., cloth, \$1.00.

-This work shows very clearly the relation of the two dispensations, the Mosaic and Christian, presents the work of Christ for the salvation of men in both type and antitype, Christian, presents the work of Christian the salvation of men in both type and antitype, and throws a flood of light upon portions of Scripture which are by many looked upon as useless or obscure.
+This work shows very clearly the relation of the two dispensations, the Mosaic and Christian, presents the work of Christ for the salvation of men in both type and antitype, and throws a flood of light upon portions of Scripture which are by many looked upon as useless or obscure.
 It is the key to unlock many of the most important prophecies of the Bible, and shows when our Saviour accomplishes his great work of atoning for sin.
 No subject more impressively shows the present position of the church in relation to the great lines of prophecy, than the subject of the Sanctuary.